 Dallas Clayton is the author and illustrator of the Awesome Book series, and his Vans collaboration will turn heads regardless of age.
-Complete with signature Vans details like rubber waffle outsoles and metal eyelets, these shoes have wraparound “Keep It Moving” graphics inspired by his books.
+Complete with signature Vans details like rubber waffle outsoles and metal eyelets, these back-to-school kids shoes have wraparound “Keep It Moving” graphics inspired by his books.
 Caution: You may be tempted to put these in a display case instead of on your kid’s feet.

 19. Osmo Coding Jam

 The Osmo is a nifty gaming accessory that destroys the notion of mindless screen time.
 Simply stick your iPad into the tilted base and clip the red reflector over the camera lens.
 Like magic, the technology “reads” the surface directly in front of the iPad, so it can interact with real-life coding blocks on the table, each of which plays a different musical instrument (bass, drums, melody, etc.).
 By connecting and adjusting the blocks, kids create longer music jams and learn to code in the process.
 Code Phish’s entire Runaway Jim, and they’re rewarded with a job at Google.

 20. OmieLife OmieBox